-First of all, let us take the chance to wish everybody the warmest season’s greetings.
-We hope you have a great year and that next year proves to be an even more successful 12 months.
-Which brings us nicely onto the topic of our final blog of the year….
+First of all, let us take the chance to wish everybody a Happy New Year.
+We hope you had a good year over the last 12 months and that this next year proves to be even more successful.
+Which brings us nicely onto the topic of our first blog of this year….

 Time to reflect and visualise

-The Christmas break allows many of us to relax and unwind (unless all the outlaws have been invited round and you are cooking the dinner).
+The Christmas break allowed many of us to relax and unwind (unless all the outlaws had been invited round and you were cooking the dinner).
 When we get this chance to mentally switch off, it is often the time when we start to have our best ideas, imagining all the possibilities for our business and get excited about what the next 12 months could hold.

-However, for the successful few, they come back with renewed optimism, genuine excitement and a determination to do things differently.
+However, for a successful few, they come back with renewed optimism, genuine excitement and a determination to do things differently.
 More importantly, they do it.

 New Year’s resolutions